Dexter: You're not Chinese.

 - King of the Hill:

-- Hank Hill and his friends can't wrap their head around their neighbor Khan Souphanousinphone not being either Chinese or Japanese, even after he corrects them:
+- Hank Hill and his friends can't wrap their head around their neighbor Kahn Souphanousinphone not being either Chinese or Japanese, even after he corrects them:

-I live in California last twenty years, but first come from Laos.
-Hank:
+Kahn: I live in California last twenty years, but first come from Laos.

-We are Laotian!
+Kahn: We are Laotian!
 From Laos, stupid!
 It's a landlocked country in South East Asia between Vietnam and Thailand, okay?
 Population 4.7 million!
-(Beat) Hank:

-- Subverted with Hank's father, Cotton Hill, who is able to identify Khan as Laotian without ever being told.
+- Subverted with Hank's father, Cotton Hill, who is able to identify Kahn as Laotian without ever being told.
 His experiences in World War II likely helped.
-He is very racist (which, by the way, isn't even his most reprehensible character trait) and goes so far as to identify Khan as Laotian by smell, and then immediately assumes he's Hank's servant.
+He is very racist (which, by the way, isn't even his most reprehensible character trait) and goes so far as to identify Kahn as Laotian by smell, and then immediately assumes he's Hank's servant.

-- In another episode, Ted Wassonasong (also Laotian) speaks to another Asian man, Mr. Ho, in Cantonese, and Hank asks Khan what they're saying.
-Khan angrily retorts that they're speaking Chinese, so how is he supposed to know?
+- In another episode, Ted Wassonasong (also Laotian) speaks to another Asian man, Mr. Ho, in Cantonese, and Hank asks Kahn what they're saying.
+Kahn angrily retorts that they're speaking Chinese, so how is he supposed to know?